Zgibbs58/Social-Network-API/README.md

     - PUT to update a user
     - DELETE to remove a user
 - `/api/users/:userId/friends/:friendId`
-    - POST to add a new friend
+    - POST a new friend
     - DELETE to remove a friend
 - `/api/thoughts`
     - GET all thoughts